 Some couples like to go cycling or something together... well, we like to do up houses!
 We kind of fell into it really, with no plan initially.

 The first property we bought was a wreck, but it’s all we could afford at the time.
 It has given us a certain amount of confidence, but this is a project unlike any other we have undertaken!
 I knew there would be lots of firsts and lots of new skills to learn by us both.
 But Niall never sits still, and is always up for the challenge...and I tend to get swept along by his enthusiasm.

 When did you decide you were going to renovate this house?
 And how did you feel about renovating again?

-We had been in our previous property for 7 years and had finished it (if that’s ever possible?).
-I tend to get itchy feet and have always had a drive to find my forever home – it’s a cliché I know, ( I can see my family doing an eye roll right now!!) but I get this feeling that when it’s time to go, it’s time to go!
+We had been in our previous property for 7 years and had finished it (if that’s even possible?).
+I tend to get itchy feet and have always had a drive to find my forever home - it's a cliché I know, ( I can see my family doing an eye roll right now!!) but I get this feeling that when it’s time to go, it’s time to go!

 I was back on Rightmove and we saw this.
 It was way out of our price range considering the amount of work that needed doing, so we pushed it to one side.
 Six months or so later it came down in price by quite a lot and that was our moment.

-As we wandered round the house we were blown away by it, probably blind-sided actually!
+As we wandered around the house we were blown away by it, probably blind-sided actually!
 We had a survey done by a specialist company for Listed Buildings and nearly passed out when the 57 page report hit the mat!
 I’m still trying to work out if we are brave or stupid!

 We were so excited to be starting another project and one that was very new and different for us.